 This recipe will last in the fridge for up to four days.
 When reheating, I found the easiest method is to use a toaster.
 Simply pop the slices of toast in the toaster and heat until warm.

-You loved the high-protein french toast so much that you want to make a batch ahead of time.
+You loved the high-protein French toast so much that you wanted to make a batch ahead of time.

 This recipe can easily be prepped ahead and frozen for an easy and delicious breakfast option down the road.

 Then I will either put them in the fridge to thaw overnight.
-That way, the next morning, I have to add however many slices of toast to the toaster and heat until warm.
+That way, the following day, I have to add slices of toast to the toaster and heat until warm.

 Frequently asked questions

 How many grams of protein are in high protein french toast?